krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_databases.md

 Scan, as the name suggests, will browse table items from start to finish.
 The sort-key allows to determine the scanning order direction.

-It is possible to apply filtersto both a Query and a Scan operation and control which items are returned.
+It is possible to apply __filters__ to both a Query and a Scan operation and control which items are returned.
 Filters do not contribute to optimizing the operation.
 They are applied after the operation execution and before results are returned.

 Running a Scan is expensive and inefficient, thus should be avoided in almost all use cases.
 Unless one really needs to browse the entire set of items, for instance.

 Querying by the primary-key is the most efficient manner of retrieving data from a DynamoDB table.

+Scan: No → you don’t provide the partition key.
+That’s why it reads the whole table.

 ### PartiQL